atlasphp/Atlas.Cli/README.md

 ?>
 ```

 You can then invoke the skeleton generator using that connection.
+Specify a
-Specify a target directory for the skeleton files if you like, and pass the namespace name for the data source classes.
-Pass an explicit table name to keep the generator from trying to guess the name.
+target directory for the skeleton files, and pass the namespace name for the
+data source classes.
+You can pass an explicit table name to keep the generator
+from trying to guess the name.

 ```bash
 ./vendor/bin/atlas-skeleton.php \